 Inside, you’ll find three open floors to take a seat and a wonderful outdoor terrace on the rooftop.
 This has an incredible view of the minaret that is part of Bou Inania Madrasa.

 The cafe is so colourful and it’s a really lovely place to relax a while over lunch or dinner.
 You must try their famous dish of a camel burger – it just has to be done, if you eat meat of course!
 If you don’t, the cafe also sells amazing salads and vegetarian dishes too.

-The cafe not only serve up food but they also have jam nights, workshops and cooking classes to get involved in.
+The cafe not only serves up food but also has jam nights, workshops and cooking classes to get involved in.